burakulas/keplcbin/README.md

 .
 Enter 0.2429038 as the period (http://keplerebs.villanova.edu/overview/?k=7871200)
 .
 Enter the desired number of bins in the output file.
 Say 100.
 .
 Enter the dispersion amount.
 For 1sigma, enter 1.
 .
-Check the output file binlc.dat.
+Check the output file binlc.dat. (see Figure 1 in repository)